Case Studies

 const decisions: Record<keyof typeof routes, SitemapDecision> = { ... }

-Adding a route without making a sitemap decision is now a TypeScript error.
-Blog posts come from the content collection, so new articles appear automatically.
-The new /blog/<n> and /blog/topic/<slug>[/<n>] paths are included.
+The change has two consequences worth flagging.
+Adding a route without a sitemap decision is now a TypeScript error, which catches the most common cause of stale sitemaps.
+And because blog posts come from the content collection, new articles appear automatically, including the new /blog/<n> and /blog/topic/<slug>[/<n>] paths.

 Astro footnote: pagination pages originally used getStaticPaths, which never runs under output: "server".
 We swapped to request-time Astro.params.page parsing with a redirect-to-page-1 fallback for out-of-range values.